Laowa 12mm f/2.8 E-mount review

 Build and feel

-With an all metal barrel and nice finish, the Loawa 12mm f/2.8 feels like a quality product.
-The aperture ring clicks confidently throughout the range, and the focusing ring has the right amount of tension for precise adjustment.
+With an all metal barrel and nice finish, the Laowa 12mm f/2.8 feels like a quality product.
+The aperture ring clicks confidently throughout the range, and the focusing ring has the right amount of tension for precise change.

 There are some signs of low-quality control though like the Entrance pupil dot not lining up with the supplied hood and despite the air sealed packaging, you could see some nicks and scratches right out of the box.